 [Twenty minutes passed, both naked in her bed, soaked in sweat, breathing heavily]

-“Plutonic, huh?” he said collecting his breath.
+“Plutonic, huh?” he said under his breath.

 She stood up gathering her dishevelled hair with one hand, clinching bed sheet with the other around her chest, said: “I’m going to get a shower; you can take the couch and get some clean sheets from the drawers.”